nvaccess/addon-datastore/README.md

 ### Human review process / code audit
 - About review process [conversation on the addons mailing list](https://nvda-addons.groups.io/g/nvda-addons/topic/69393202#10878) has been about reviewing Addons.
-- NV Access this does not intend to require a human review before the add-on release is accepted to the store.
+- NV Access does not intend to require a human review before the add-on release is accepted to the store.
 - Source code reviews or audits can exist outside of the store and are outside the scope of this proposal.
 - User reviews reviews of add-ons are also outside the scope of this proposal.